“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 It is a typical element of traditional cuisine and Matera people eat it in large quantities.

-Each Matera has its favorite focaccia which varies according to the bakery of origin, the cooking method, the quality of the ingredients and it is impossible to agree on who holds the primacy of the best focaccia of Matera.
+Each Matera has its favourite focaccia which varies according to the bakery of origin, the cooking method, the quality of the ingredients and it is impossible to agree on who holds the primacy of the best focaccia of Matera.

-The traditional focaccia from Matera was anciently white, stuffed with onions or simply seasoned with cherry tomatoes or tomato puree, oil and salt; a particular variant of the focaccia was the rich in oil, a white focaccia whose surface was sprinkled with abundant extra virgin olive oil on which white sugar adhered.
+The traditional focaccia from Matera was anciently white, stuffed with onions or simply seasoned with cherry tomatoes or tomato puree, oil and salt; a particular variant of the focaccia was the rich in oil, white focaccia whose surface was sprinkled with abundant extra virgin olive oil on which white sugar adhered.